butyi/sci2can/README.md

 for protection against its connection to 24V.
 There is 500mW zener diode (D5) against higher than 5V conected to uC pin.
 Especially because PTE port has no built in clamp diode to 5V.

-R5 serial resistor is to protect zener against too high current.
-R4 is needed to decrease the current when input is connected to +30V.
+Ri2 serial resistor is to protect zener against too high current when input is connected to +30V.
+Ri3 is needed to decrease the current from 5V to 3.3V.

-But this is too large for 5V level serial communication.
-It decreases the communication line voltage below 2.5V, which is too low, not enough for communication.
-This is why C7 is there.
+But these resistors together are too large for 5V level serial communication.
+It decreases the communication line voltage below 2.5V, which is too low, not enough for proper communication.
+As help there is Ci2.
 For DC this capacitor is infinity ohm.
-But on high frequency (baud rate) its reactance is about 1kOhm, which still OK for the communication.
-When pin is connected to >24V, while C7 is not charged, extra current will flow, but this is limited by R4, and limited currect for charge time will not overload D5 zener.
-Of course connection - disconnection to 24V with high frequency can damage D5, but this is not expected, not a real use case.
+But on high frequency (baud rate) its reactance is about 1kOhm, which still good for the communication.
+When pin is connected to >24V, zener can dissipate the energy of charged Ci2.
+Of course connection - disconnection to 24V with high frequency can damage the zener, but this is not a real use case.

 Here is a screenshot about shape of SCI signal on the uC pin (RxD1).

 ![sci_bits](https://github.com/butyi/sci2can/raw/master/pics/sci_bits.png)

+Since the SCI signal voltage is just 4Vpp, sometimes it is not enough, and deceived data is false with 5V supply.
+To prevent it, I changed the supply from 5V to 3.3V.
+With this modification, signal level and received data was proper.

 ### CAN output